Looking for a place to extend nice weather in Europe? Consider visiting Malta in winter or autumn!

 Takeaways from Visiting Malta in Off Season

-To summarize, I am definitely glad we decided on visiting Malta during the late autumn, and truly recommend it.
+To summarize, I am definitely glad we decided to visit Malta during the late autumn, and truly recommend it.
 One of the definitive advantages of our choice was the fact that we got to experience the archipelago without the crowds.
-Being such a teeny-tiny country, Malta gets jam packed during the summer months and both the beaches and the cities are filled with tourists, something I personally try to avoid during my travels.
+Being such a teeny-tiny country, Malta gets jam-packed during the summer months and both the beaches and the cities are filled with tourists, something I personally try to avoid during my travels.

 An additional highlight is the fact that everything is cheaper during low season, from accommodation to public transportation.
 This means your entire holiday in Malta in winter or autumn will cost much less than if you visited in peak season.